 Before you can start you need to know some basic information, of sizes and types of conversions available.
 A tradesman can help you with this, or a bit of research on the internet, but for now here is some key information and measurements you will need.

 An attic conversion may surprise you with the range of energy saving benefits it can provide your home.
-Since the room lies under the roof of your house but above other living space, if you’re incorporating skylights (Vellux Windows)you will have access to natural sunlight during the daytime, probably more than light through a side window.Definitive Guide To Loft Conversions
+Since the room lies under the roof of your house but above other living space, if you’re incorporating skylights (Velux Windows)you will have access to natural sunlight during the daytime, probably more than light through a side window.
+Definite Guide

 On top of this, since the loft is at the highest point of your house, it will get all the heat that rises from downstairs, meaning with good insulation in your roof, you’ll need very little help from central heating to keep you warm.

 The most common use of converting the loft is another bedroom, but who says you should do what everyone else is doing? why not a kitchen, office or music room, man cave?
-There may be benefits of sound and being a it more private than a typical room in your home.
-All this can be easier than moving home, getting more space, and a room with a view. has never been easier than converting your loft space.
+There may be benefits of sound insulation and being a it more private than a typical room in your home.
+All this can be easier than moving home, getting more space, and a room with a view. has never been easier than a converted loft.

 What Is The Cost Of A Loft Conversion?

-Cleary the cost comes down to the design and features the client wants from their loft conversion, in most cases this will be unique and personal to them.
+Cleary the extension cost comes down to the loft conversion design, building control and features the client wants, in most cases this will be unique and personal to them.
 But the things that need factoring in are structure work, existing roof slope, electric work, water tanks windows, loft hatches, door, flooring, insulation, plaster board etc. Of course as part of the build project, things like fire safety are a priority.